owningagibson.com

-Are Epiphones As Good As Gibson?
-If you are thinking about getting an Epiphone, you may be wondering if it is as good as Gibson.
-The first thing you should know is that Epiphone uses higher-quality wood than Gibson.
-They also use a scratch plate that is similar to Gibson’s but does not spin.
-Also, the Epiphone uses Alnico Classic PRO humbuckers instead of the standard humbuckers on Gibson.
+If you’re considering buying an Epiphone, you might wonder how it compares to a Gibson.
+Firstly, it’s worth noting that Epiphone uses higher-quality wood than Gibson.
+The scratch plate on an Epiphone is similar to Gibson but doesn’t spin.
+Epiphone also uses Alnico Classic PRO humbuckers instead of the standard ones found on Gibson guitars.

 Are Epiphones As Good As Gibson